pyeventsourcing/eventsourcing/docs/topics/domain.rst

 Raising exceptions in the body of decorated methods
 ---------------------------------------------------

-It is actually possible to decorate the ``pickup()`` command method with the :data:`@event` decorator, but if a decorated command method has conditional logic that would mean the state of the aggregate should not be evolved, you must take care both to raise an exception rather than returning early, and to raise an exception before changing the state of the aggregate at all.
+It is sometimes possible to decorate a non-trivial command method with the :data:`@event` decorator.
 By raising an exception in the body of a decorated method, the triggered event will not in fact be appended to the aggregate's list of pending events, and it will be as if it never happened.
-However, the conditional expression will be perhaps needlessly evaluated each time the aggregate is reconstructed from stored events.
-Of course this conditional logic may be useful and considered as validation of the projection of earlier events, for example checking the the ``Confirmed`` event is working properly.
+It is important to avoid changing the state of the aggregate instance before raising an exception, in case the aggregate instance will continue to be used.
+It is also important to remember that if the body of a decorated method has conditional logic, this conditional logic will be executed each time the aggregate is reconstructed from stored events.
+Of course, this conditional logic may be usefully considered as validation of the projection of earlier events, for example checking the the ``Confirmed`` event is working properly.

-If you wish to use this style, just make sure to raise an exception rather than returning early, and make sure not to change the state of the aggregate if an exception may be raised later.
+If you wish to use this style, just make sure to raise an exception rather than returning early, and make sure not to change the state of the aggregate if an exception may be raised later in the method body.
 Returning early will mean the event will be appended to the list of pending events.
-Changing the state before raising an exception will mean the state will differ from the recorded state.
-So if your method does change state and then raise an exception, make sure to obtain a fresh version of the aggregate before continuing to trigger events.
+Changing the state before raising an exception will mean the state of the aggregate instance will differ from the recorded state.
+So if your method does change state and then raise an exception, make sure to obtain a fresh version of the aggregate before continuing to trigger events in your application.

 .. code-block:: python